 In principle, one single channel could be used to derive the LST assuming that all the terms in the equation can be properly characterized.
-But given the uncertainties associated to those calculations, retrieving LST using simultaneously a larger number of frequency channels further constrains the inversion problem, resulting in more accurate LST retrievals, as shown in the LST\cci open algorithm inter-comparison round-robin.
+But given the uncertainties associated to those calculations, retrieving LST using simultaneously a larger number of frequency channels further constrains the inversion problem, resulting in more accurate LST retrievals, as shown in the LST_cci open algorithm inter-comparison roundrobin.
 This is similar to the TIR, where the double-channel algorithms are more suitable to take into account the atmospheric absorption and emissivity effects.

 Comparable to the TIR, the MW retrieval algorithm needs to deal with emissivity and atmospheric variations.
-To deal with emissivity changes, pre-calculated microwave monthly mean emissivity estimates available from the Tool to Estimate Land Surface Emissivity in the Microwave (TELSEM, see Section 5.4.1) are used as inputs to the retrieval algorithm, together with the brightness temperatures.
+To deal with emissivity changes, pre-calculated MW monthly mean emissivity estimates are used as inputs to the retrieval algorithm, together with the brightness temperatures.
 Concerning the atmosphere, no temperature or water vapour information is used as input, but the information is introduced into the retrieval by also including the 22 GHz channel, which is close to a water vapour line and therefore sensitive to changes in atmospheric conditions.